 - You have lived separate and apart from your spouse for 1 year, or

 - Your spouse has committed adultery.
-This means that your spouse had sexual intercourse with someone else, or
+Meaning that your spouse is in an intimate relationship with someone else, or

 - Your spouse was physically or mentally cruel to you making it impossible to continue the marriage.

 You do not need to hire a lawyer to represent you, but you are advised to consult with one.
 There are many important decisions that must be made concerning your children, your property and financial support.
 If you and your spouse agree on these important decisions, certain documents need to be prepared by a lawyer.
 These documents can either be court orders or a separation agreement.
 You and your spouse will both require independent legal advice from a lawyer for the separation agreement to be binding.
 Where you and your spouse cannot agree on certain matters, a lawyer can assist you in making your claims.
 Your lawyer will inform you of the divorce mediation services available to resolve any disputes between you and your spouse.